jonlpersson/ed-latimore/site/_posts/2019-09-15-the-real-way-to-get-more-twitter-followers.md

 ## A quick recap of the tips to get you more followers on Twitter:

-1. Write valuable high-quality content
+1. Write valuable, high-quality content
-2. Post your personal insights
+2. Post your insights
 3. Be yourself&nbsp;
 4. Be polarizing
 5. Retweet your best tweets